ghosharijeet09/VProfile-Project/README.md

 **1. MYSQL Setup**

 Login to the db vm
-#vagrant ssh db01
+-vagrant ssh db01
-Verify Hosts entry, if entries missing update the it with IP and hostnames
+Verify Hosts entry, if entries missing update the it with IP and hostnames -cat /etc/hosts
-# cat /etc/hosts
 Update OS with latest patches
 # dnf update -y
 Set Repository